 First, the department that is often referred to as “customer service” should not be viewed as a cost center.
 Done right, it is what makes your company profitable.
 Customer service representatives save customers that are unhappy and, in many cases, ensure customers come back.
 Yes, there are overhead costs associated with their salaries and the equipment and technology they use.
 But when they do it right, it doesn’t cost.
 It pays.
 Doing it right doesn’t have to cost extra beyond the obvious costs just mentioned.
 To get you started with this line of thinking, here are a few ways to do it right that won’t cost much at all—at least compared to the results you gain.

 None of these ideas cost much at all.
 As a matter of fact, doing it right the first time saves you money.
 Being nice doesn’t cost anything.
-Empowering employees does cost a little, as you have to train people what they can do and how far they can go, but the payoff is big.
+Empowering employees does cost a little, as you have to train people on what they can do and how far they can go, but the payoff is big.
 In the end, how much does it cost to give great customer service?
 Not that much!

 (Copyright © MMXX, Shep Hyken)